040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

 aws s3 cp $BRANCH_NAME.zip s3://$S3_BUCKET_NAME
 ```

-No we need to find a way to trigger the deployment.
-The option `--source-url` for starting a deployment does not mention tha a S3 url is an option as well.
+Now we need to find a way to trigger the deployment.
+The option `--source-url` for starting a deployment does not mention that a S3 url is an option as well.
 So we tried it and it works perfect.

 ```bash
 aws amplify start-deployment --app-id $APP_ID \